sangstar/linalg/README.md

 ```

+## Example
-`Matrix` taking a list of lists as a constructor allows it to be easily
+`Matrix` taking a list of lists for its constructor allows it to be easily
 interoperable with `numpy`.

 ```python